cryptellation/conductor/docs/development_plan.md

   - 1.3.3 Add a test to ensure the adapter can retrieve the tags of a repository hosted on GitHub.
     - Status: done
   - 1.3.4 Add the tests to a Dagger module (under .dagger), a CI/CD framework, to execute those tests.
-    - Status: to do
+    - Status: done

 - **1.4.
 Repository Discovery**
   - 1.4.1 Use the configuration and the adapter to get the content of the configured repositories (no automatic discovery).
+The business logic should be written in `internal/core`, should use the Github adapter (via interface with dependency injection) and be used by the command in `cmd/conductor`.
+Use Uber gomock to mock the Github adapter.
     - Status: to do

 - **1.5.
 Version Detection**